eeue56/elm-game-of-games/README.md

     * Press n to go through the next iteration of the board
     * Press p to pause and play the iteration at an interval of 500ms
+    * Press s to save the current board as the init board
+    * Press r to reset the board to init
     * Click to select places
     * Shift-click to unselect places
-    * Press s to save the current board as the init board
-    * Press r to reset the board to init
+    * When the mouse is down, then pause the game until the mouse is up

 Planned features: